The Messerschmitt Me-163 Komet rocket interceptor outperformed every WWII combat plane...if its pilots lived to fight

 Fritz Stamer in the Lippisch Ente (Duck).
 It was powered 8.8 pound sticks of black powder, ignited sequentially from the cockpit, each delivering 30 seconds of thrust.
 The first attempt failed when one of the rockets burned out.
 On his second attempt, shown here (launched with a bungee cord), Stamer flew about .9 mile around the Wasserkuppe, the highest peak in the Rhön Mountains.
 The flight lasted only about 80 seconds.
 On a third attempt, one rocket exploded and the Duck caught fire 65 feet in the air.
 Stamer put it down and jumped out unharmed, but the Ente burned to the ground.

-It was the Allies themselves who forced the Germans into thinking outside the box.
+It was the Allies themselves who had forced the Germans into thinking outside the box.
 The Versailles Treaty ending WWI, which forbade Germany powered single-seat aircraft (i.e., fighter planes), forced its scientists, engineers and pilots into gliders and rocketry.
 The Wasserkuppe, the highest peak in the Rhön Mountains, served as proving ground for self-taught aerodynamicist Alexander Lippisch’s innovative flying-wing gliders.
 Carmaker Fritz von Opel, who liked rocket-powered cars for publicity stunts, bought Lippisch’s “Ente” (Duck) sailplane and equipped it with black powder rockets.

 On June 11, 1928, just 25 years after the Wright brothers proved powered manned flight was even possible-and 11 years before jet propulsion became a reality-flight instructor Fritz Stamer flew the rocket plane nearly a mile around the Wasserkuppe.
 On his next attempt, however, one of the fuel sticks exploded.
 “The four kilograms of black powder flew out and immediately caught the plane on fire,” Stamer remembered.
 He put down and got out alive, but the Duck was a total loss.

 When the German military reasserted itself, it looked into liquid-fuel rockets that could be shut off and re-lit.
 Wernher von Braun favored burning methyl alcohol with liquid oxygen, then in short supply.
-Engineer Hellmuth Walter preferred less volatile, more plentiful hydrogen peroxide—not the dilute H₂O₂ available at the corner drugstore, which fizzes when sterilizing a scratch, but 80%-pure “T-Stoff.”
-Reacting with “Z-Stoff,” a catalyst of calcium or potassium permanganates mixed in water, it decomposed near-explosively into high-pressure steam at 800° C. It also spontaneously ignited any organic material it touched, and dissolved human flesh.
+Engineer Helmuth Walter preferred less volatile, more plentiful hydrogen peroxide-not the dilute H2O2 available at the corner drugstore, which fizzes when sterilizing a scratch, but 80%-pure “T-Stoff.”
+Reacting with “Z-Stoff,” a catalyst such as calcium or potassium permanganates mixed in water, it decomposed near-explosively into high-pressure steam at 800° C. It also spontaneously ignited any organic material it touched, and dissolved human flesh.
 “If you stick your finger in it,” Lippisch warned, “then you get only the bone out.”

 Von Braun’s idea for a vertical-takeoff fighter was rejected.
-Ernst Heinkel’s tiny He-176 prototype used Walter’s rocket, but could provide only 40 seconds of thrust; Reichsmarschall Hermann Göring dismissed it as a “nice little toy.”
+Ernst Heinkel’s tiny He-176 prototype used Walter’s rocket, but could provide only 40 seconds of thrust; Reichsmarshal Hermann Göring dismissed it as a “nice little toy.”
 Prior to war, no pressing need was foreseen for a rocket fighter.
 Development slowed.
 Come the summer of 1941 it was a different story.
-“Papa” Lippisch, by then working at Messerschmitt, installed a Walter rocket in his “Project X” : a tailless delta airplane, the Me-163A.
+“Papa” Lippisch, by then working at Messerschmitt, installed a Walter rocket in his “Project X”: a tailless delta airplane, the Me-163A.

 Me-163A V3.
 On October 3, 1941, test pilot Heinrich “Heini” Dittmar flew this prototype to a new speed record of over 1000km/h